justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/03-deploying-to-the-liferay-dxp-service.md

 Behind the scenes, XML licenses are copied to `$LIFERAY_HOME/deploy`, and AATF licenses are copied to `$LIFERAY_HOME/data`.

+## Configuration Files

+Configuration files are also added to Liferay DXP by adding them into one of the folders in `config/` within the Liferay DXP service directory.

+See [Configuring the Liferay DXP Service](./04-configuring-the-liferay-dxp-service.md) for more information on adding configuration files.

 ## Hot Deploy

 Hot deploy can be done via the Liferay DXP UI.
 To do so, navigate to the Control Panel → Apps → App Manager.
 Then, click the dots in the upper-right corner, and click "Upload."
 From this screen, you can choose a file from your local file system to deploy and install.